 - Select the CTEC class you wish to enroll in and complete the student information section.

 - Submit the completed application to the CTEC office.

 - Once your application is received, we will confirm your enrollment via email and/or phone.

-Check back in 2021.
+Check back in 2023.

 Community Gardening Workshops

-Check back in 2021.
+Check back in the coming months.